htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

       use feature : GPUs

-Use of this configuration template invokes the *condor_gpu_discovery* tool to create a custom resource, with a custom resource name of ``GPUs``, and it generates the ClassAd attributes needed to advertise the GPUs. *condor_gpu_discovery* is invoked in a mode that discovers and advertises both CUDA and OpenCL GPUs.
+Use of this configuration template invokes the :tool:`condor_gpu_discovery` tool to create a custom resource, with a custom resource name of ``GPUs``, and it generates the ClassAd attributes needed to advertise the GPUs. :tool:`condor_gpu_discovery` is invoked in a mode that discovers and advertises both CUDA and OpenCL GPUs.

-This configuration template refers to macro :macro:`GPU_DISCOVERY_EXTRA`, which can be used to define additional command line arguments for the *condor_gpu_discovery* tool.
+This configuration template refers to macro :macro:`GPU_DISCOVERY_EXTRA`, which can be used to define additional command line arguments for the :tool:`condor_gpu_discovery` tool.
 For example, setting

 .. code-block:: text

       use feature : GPUs
       GPU_DISCOVERY_EXTRA = -extra

-causes the *condor_gpu_discovery* tool to output more attributes that describe the detected GPUs on the machine.
+causes the :tool:`condor_gpu_discovery` tool to output more attributes that describe the detected GPUs on the machine.

-*condor_gpu_discovery* defaults to using nested ClassAds for GPU properties.
+:tool:`condor_gpu_discovery` defaults to using nested ClassAds for GPU properties.
 The administrator can be explicit about which form to use for properties by adding either the ``-nested`` or ``-not-nested`` option to :macro:`GPU_DISCOVERY_EXTRA`.

-The format -- nested or not -- of GPU properties in the slot ad is the same as published by *condor_gpu_discovery*.
+The format -- nested or not -- of GPU properties in the slot ad is the same as published by :tool:`condor_gpu_discovery`.
 The use of nested GPU property ads is necessary to do GPU matchmaking and to properly support heterogeneous GPUs.

 For resources like GPUs that have individual properties, when configuring slots